vahidhedayati/termssh/README.md

 termssh is a script to create and maintain gnome terminator layouts for ssh access either via:

- -s s1,s2,s3,s4  |  where -s if followed by server names comma seperated

- -f filename  |  to connect to servers in a filename

- -a {env} {apptypes} {service_type}   | to autodiscover servers and make layouts.

- -ad apache04[d-g]gw | to auto discover hostnames of apache04dgw so apache04egw .. apache04ggw

- -ad apache[03-10]gw | to auto discover hostnames of apache03gw so apache04gw .. apache10gw

- -l {env} {apptypes} {service_type}   | to TEST autodiscovery of servers and show what servers are being generated

  -g    | Auto groups servers per apptype conventions,

  -fs   | Full screen options,

  -w 8  | window per tab definition of 2 4 or 8 windows per tab

-Will need configuration and tweaking if you wish for auto discovery to work in your work place, For now you can either put one host per ine into a text file and call it something like web.txt mail.txt or define servers comma seperated after -s argument
+ -n "my layout" | this will set the layout name to a familiar name of your choice for future connections

+ -s "gateway-(lon|gla)[01-02] myql[01-03] apache01"    | in speech marks space seperated list

+  -f filename  |  to connect to servers in a filename, can contain wild card naming like above

+ -a {env} {apptypes} {service_type}   | to autodiscover servers and make layouts.

+ -l {env} {apptypes} {service_type}   | to TEST autodiscovery of servers and show what servers are being generated

+ -c to reconnect to existing layout | existing layouts listed and you can numerically choose which layout

 ## Testing termssh